TungstenHub/tngt-pages/en/def/homotopic_maps.md

 ---

-It also may happen that we want to describe the previous phenomenon but stresssing at the same time that the image of some subset of $X$ remains the same all over the deformation
+It also may happen that we want to describe the previous phenomenon but stressing at the same time that the image of some subset of $X$ remains the same all over the deformation

 {{ image | homotopic_maps_relative }}